arcymonka/GPT_UX_ratings/README.md

 ```
 #### 2. Configuration

-Create a `.env` file in the root directory (or use the provided one) to configure environment variables:
+Create a `.env` file in the root directory to configure environment variables:

 ```ini
 OPENAI_API_KEY="your_openai_key"